Checkmarx/JS-SCP/src/authentication-password-management/communicating-authentication-data.md

 </form>
 ```

-With a generic message you do not disclose:
+With a generic message, you should not disclose:

-* Who is registered: "Invalid password" means that the username exists.
+* Who is registered - "invalid password" means that the username exists
-* How your system works: "Invalid password" reveals how your application works
+* How your system works - "invalid password" reveals how your application works

 As a rule of thumb, avoid implementing your own authentication controls.
-Instead, use services that comply with standards and have been properly tested.
+Instead, use services that comply with standards which have been properly
+tested.

-A very used package in Node.js that deals with authentication is `passport`
+A popular package in Node.js that deals with authentication is `passport`
 `passport` supports over 300 authentication _strategies_.
 These _strategies_
-include third party services like `passport-facebook`, `passport-oauth`,
+include third-party services such as `passport-facebook`, `passport-oauth`,
 `passport-twitter`, etc. As well as local _strategies_ such
 as `passport-localapikey` or `passport-hash`.